robcarver17/pysystemtrade/docs/backtesting.md

 ### Viewing configuration parameters

-Regardless of whether we create the dictionary using a yaml file or interactively, we'll end up with a dictionary.
+Regardless of whether we create the dictionary using a YAML file or interactively, we'll end up with a dictionary.
 The keys in the top level dictionary will become attributes of the config.
 We can then use dictionary keys or list positions to access any nested data.
 For example using the simple config above:

 ```python
 my_config.optionone